kef7/NetworkListener/readme.md

 netListener.Listen();
 ```

-You call also pass in a standard .NET *CancellationToken* to allow for cancelling the listener and all client processing.
+You call also pass in a standard *System.Threading.CancellationToken* to allow for cancelling the listener and all client processing.

 ```c#
 var cts = new CancellationTokenSource();